 - The recommendation of elementary school principal’s and/or teachers

 The following considerations are used in admitting prospective students to Brother Martin High School:

 - The student’s priority of choice in selecting Brother Martin

 - An interview with each applicant and his parents.

 Activities Available to your Son

-- More than 85% of Brother Martin students taking the AP course and exam in Calculus, Chemistry, English Literature and Composition, English Language and Composition, United States Government and Politics, United States History, Physics, and World History scored 3 or higher, which qualifies them for college credit in that content area.
+- In 2014 – 2015, 85% Brother Martin students taking the AP course and exam in Calculus, Chemistry, English Literature and Composition, English Language and Composition, United States Government and Politics, United States History, Physics, and World History scored three or higher, which qualifies them for college credit in that content area.

 - 99% of our graduates are offered college acceptances.
 The remaining 1% enlisted with a branch of the United States Armed Forces.

-- The Class of 2012 collectively performed 28,448 hours of service to the community.
+- The Class of 2015 collectively performed in excess of 23,400 hours of service to the community.

 Click here for Tuition Information Click here for Viewbook